Pandemic means change for police officers

 At the Gering Police Department, Brunz said officers began wearing masks from the beginning and were issued masks with the Gering Police Department logo.
 Like Scottsbluff, masks have now also become mandatory in the office, not just when working with public.

 Exposures, whether to other officers or to the public, can mean quarantines.
 Officers with the Scottsbluff Police Department have arrested drivers, later to learn that they were COVID positive.
 They have encountered citizens who know they are positive, but resist isolation.
-In one instance, Spencer said, officers made contact with a woman multiple times over a weekend and Spencer personally made contact with her to deliver orders requiring her to quarantine.
+In one instance, Spencer said, officers made contact with a woman multiple times over a weekend and Spencer personally delivered orders requiring her to quarantine.

 “I don’t think we had any more contact with her after that,” he said, admitting that he has been surprised by some people’s unwillingness to take preventive measures to protect others, including police officers.
 The department has also had persons who test positive come down to the police department.